nodejs/node/doc/api/process.markdown

 Note that `uncaughtException` is a very crude mechanism for exception handling.

-Don't use it, use [domains](domain.html) instead.
-If you do use it, restart your application after every unhandled exception!

 Do *not* use it as the io.js equivalent of `On Error Resume Next`.
 An unhandled exception means your application - and by extension io.js itself - is in an undefined state.
 Blindly resuming means *anything* could happen.

 Think of resuming as pulling the power cord when you are upgrading your system.
 Nine out of ten times nothing happens - but the 10th time, your system is bust.

+`uncaughtException` should be used to perform synchronous cleanup before shutting down the process.
+It is not safe to resume normal operation after `uncaughtException`.
+If you do use it, restart your application after every unhandled exception!

 You have been warned.